 How To Get Started?

-To translate direct this project, open this Translation Club page.
-On that page you see a big blue button to start translating the Turn Off the Lights project.
+To translate directly this project, open this Translation Club page.
+On that page, you see a big blue button to start translating the Turn Off the Lights project.
 Most noteworthy before you can enter this page, you need a Crowdin account and you automatically agreed with translation rules below this paragraph.

-What is this Crowdin website?
+What is this on the Crowdin website?
 It is a great online tool to manage all our translations.
-And it’s very easy to manage, edit online on all kind of types mobile platform or on your personal computer.
+And it is very easy to manage, edit online on all kinds of types of mobile platforms or on your personal computer.

 Rules about the translation